-NOTICE IS HEREBY GIVEN that an annual and special meeting (the "Meeting") of the holders ("Shareholders") of common shares ("Common Shares") of Cypress Hills Resource Corp. (the "Corporation") will be held at Suite 1703, 595 Burrard Street, Vancouver, British Columbia on Thursday, August 4, 2022 at 9:30 a.m.
+NOTICE IS HEREBY GIVEN that an annual and special meeting (the "Meeting") of the holders ("Shareholders") of common shares ("Common Shares") of Cypress Hills Resource Corp. (the "Corporation") will be held at Suite 1703, 595 Burrard Street, Vancouver, British Columbia on Thursday, August 28, 2025 at 9:30 a.m.
 (Vancouver time), for the following:

-- 1. To receive and consider the audited financial statements of the Corporation for the year ended December 31, 2021 together with the auditor's report thereon. - 2.
-To fix the number of directors to be elected at the Meeting at five (5).
-See "Fixing Number of Directors" in the Circular (as defined below). - 3.
+- 1. To receive and consider the audited financial statements of the Corporation for the years ended December 31, 2023 and December 31, 2024 together with the auditor's report thereon. - 2.
+To fix the number of directors to be elected at the Meeting at four (4).
+See "Fixing the Number of Directors" in the Circular (as defined below). - 3.
 To elect the board of directors of the Corporation (the "Board") for the ensuing year.
 See "Election of Directors" in the Circular. - 4.
 To appoint Davidson & Company LLP, Chartered Professional Accountants, as auditors of the Corporation for the ensuing year, at a remuneration to be fixed by the Board.
 See "Appointment of Auditor" in the Circular. - 5.
 To consider, and if thought advisable, approve, with or without variation, an ordinary resolution approving the Corporation's stock option plan for the ensuing year.
 See "Approval of Stock Option Plan" in the Circular. - 6.
 To transact such other business as may properly come before the Meeting or any adjournment(s) or postponement thereof.

-The details of all matters proposed to be put before Shareholders at the Meeting are set forth in the management information circular dated June 21, 2022 prepared for the purposes of this Meeting (the "Circular").
+The details of all matters proposed to be put before Shareholders at the Meeting are set forth in the management information circular dated July 14, 2025 prepared for the purposes of this Meeting (the "Circular").